-My family needs staycation ideas, because like most of us, my husband and I only get so much vacation time a year – a week in the summer and then another week or so at Christmas.
-So this summer, we’ll be spending most of our children’s break from school right here in town.
+My family needs staycation ideas because, like most people, I only get so much vacation time a year.
+(Who are these people who take four or more weeklong, out-of-town vacations every year?!)
+So this summer, we’ll be spending most of our break from school right here in town.

-Thankfully, with a little creativity – and help from iMOM! – I can come up with fun things we can do without leaving home.
-And the best part is that they’re not expensive or complicated.
+Thankfully, with a little creativity, I can come up with fun things we can do without leaving home.
+And the best part is they’re not expensive or complicated.
 See what you think of these 10 super staycation ideas.

-- Visit a nature center, or wildlife rescue or refuge center.
+1. Visit a nature center or wildlife rescue.

-- Camp out: You can do this at a campsite in your own area.
-Or, you can even have a camp out in your backyard.
-Don’t want to head outside, here are some ideas for indoor campouts!
+2. Camp out!
+You can do this at a campsite in your own area, or you can even have a campout in your backyard.
+Don’t want to head outside?
+Here are some ideas for indoor campouts!

-- Sign up for a workshop or activity you can do as a family.
-Look into cooking lessons, tennis lessons or walking tours.
+3. Sign up for a workshop or activity you can do as a family.
+Look into cooking lessons, golf lessons, or walking tours.